knah/VRCMods/README.md

 Requires UIExpansionKit.
 ![emoji page buttons screenshot](https://imgur.com/gIq2vKw.png)

+## Finitizer
+This mod fixes a set of issues arising from invalid floating point values being accepted from remote users.
+**It might have a minor impact on performance that scales with player and pickup count**.
+Only use this mod if you frequent publics.

 ## JoinNotifier
 A VRChat mod to notify you when someone joins the instance you're in